 Charlene and Ross Meriwether own Wild Women Winery in the heart of downtown Denver, Colorado.
 The couple built a thriving business in a challenging industry, where upfront capital costs are steep and inventory requires planning nearly a year ahead.
-They spoke with us about their business, why Denver is a hot market, and how their OnDeck financing helped them grow their boutique business.
+They spoke with us about their business, why Denver is a hot market, and how OnDeck small business loans helped them grow their boutique business.

 What we love about being small business owners is that we basically control our own destiny.
 We can be as creative as we want.